nephila/django-html5-appcache/docs/source/appcache.rst

 Enabling caching in your application
 ************************************

-``django-html5-appcache`` will automatically include in the manifest file the urls managed by your application if you included them in your sitemap; however, to enable cache invalidation, is strongly advised to explicitly enable appcache support in your application.
+``django-html5-appcache`` will automatically include your application urls in the manifest file the if you have a sitemap-enabled application; however, to enable cache invalidation, is strongly advised to explicitly enable appcache support in your application.